Help for Cocaine Addiction

 If you need information on cocaine please read the paragraphs below.
 If you need help for cocaine abuse for someone you know that may have an addiction problem, we can help.
-A confidential and no-hassle service provided to you.
+We provide a confidential and no-hassle service to you.
 We specialize in referral to addiction treatment programs across the country.
 Independent, we do not represent or work for any particular drug rehabilitation center.
 If you need help, we can assist you.
 We provide referrals and help no matter where you are in Canada.

 Help is just a call away